saitaiky/notebook/docs/docs/software-development/devops/testing/index.md

 **Sanity Test Example**: After fixing a bug in the user profile update feature, run tests to ensure users can now update their profiles correctly, the changes are reflected immediately, and no new issues arise in the profile management area.
 This focuses only on the updated functionality to confirm the fix works.

-:::infoWhy Is Sanity Testing A Subset Of Regression Testing?
+:::info Why Is Sanity Testing A Subset Of Regression Testing?
 Regression testing is a software testing practice rather than a testing in itself.
 It contains multiple types of tests, with sanity tests being a checkpoint in the process to decide if the build can proceed with the next level of testing.

 Basically, sanity testing works just as regression testing but *deals with a smaller test suite*.
 This subset contains critical test cases that are run first before the examination of the whole package of regression tests.